-As it’s Groundhog Day, here’s the story behind ’11:42′ – not because of the cute little woodchuck that predicts the arrival of Spring every Feb 2nd in Punxsutawney, Pennsylvania.
+As it’s Groundhog Day, here’s the story-behind-the-story of my book, ’11:42′ – not because of the cute little woodchuck that predicts the arrival of Spring every Feb 2nd in Punxsutawney, Pennsylvania.
 But because of the awesome time-loop film that Bill Murray was in, which famously made the term ‘Groundhog Day’ synonymous with recurring situations.

-My third book, ’11:42′ is more of a ‘Groundhog Night’ with a timeloop embedded inside a nightmarish scenario.
+’11:42′ is more of a ‘Groundhog Night’, with a timeloop embedded inside a truly nightmarish scenario.

-When I began writing the book, I was in Crete.
+When I began writing the manuscript I was in Crete.
 It was the first time I’d ever taken my laptop on holiday.
-As the red-hot sun went down over the turquoise sea, cicadas playing strings in the background, I completely surprised myself by writing the opening line of something in a gloomy street Huddersfield.
+As the burning sun sank down into the turquoise sea, cicadas playing strings in the background, I completely surprised myself by writing the opening line of something set in a gloomy street in Huddersfield.
 Why?
 Who knows.
-But within a few days I had the first chapter cranked out.
+But, pretty quickly, I had the first chapter cranked out.

 Years later, the first chapter is unrecognisable, but the elements are still there: A dark street just before midnight.
 A troubled boy.
-A mysterious girl with a mission the boy doesn’t know about yet, but which will change his life.
+A mysterious girl with a terrifying dilemma the boy doesn’t know about yet, but which will change his life.

 I must admit, it was hell to write this book after the others.
 I spent lots of time mentally walking around Huddersfield in the middle of the night.
 I got to know every nook and cranny a bit too well, and the fictional ‘Baker Street’ still appears sometimes in my own nightmares!

 The manuscript for 11:42 is represented by the awesome team at HighSpot Literary and looking for a good home.
 Wish me luck!

 Photo Credit: Travis Bozeman (Unsplash)